-Advanced Standing students — those with a bachelor’s degree in social work from a CSWE-accredited program.
-AS students complete a 38-credit plan of study in a 1-year, 2-year or 3-year format.
+- Advanced Standing (AS): for students with a bachelor’s degree in social work from a CSWE-accredited program.
+AS students complete a 38-credit plan of study in a 1-year*, 2-year or 3-year format.
 600 hours of field practicum are also required.

 A dual-degree option with our Master of Arts in Holistic Health Studies is also available.